-Gabriel marcel's The Mystery of Being is based on the Gifford Lectures which he delievered at the University of Aberdeen in 1949 and 1950.
+Gabriel Marcel's The Mystery of Being is based on the Gifford Lectures he delivered at the University of Aberdeen in 1949 and 1950.
 The first series of lectures is entitled "Reflection and Mystery," and the second series of lectures is entitled "Faith and Reality.".

-According to Marcel, we live in a 'broken world.'
-The modern world is often in conflict with itself, and thus we have a need to transcend its disunity The need for, or exigency of, transcendence is the source of our attempts to understand the nature of our own existence.
+According to Marcel, we live in a "broken world."
+The modern world is in conflict with itself, and we must therefore try to transcend its disunity The need for, or exigency of, transcendence is the source of our desire to more fully understand the nature of our existence.
 Transcendence implies going beyond the limits of ordinary experience.

-Marcel explains that to transcend is not merely to go beyond the spatiotemporal limits of ordinary experience.
-Transcendance is also a kind of vertical ascent over the limits of ordinary experience.
-Transcendence (i.e. rising above ordinary limits) is opposed to immanence (i.e. remaining within ordinary limits).
+To transcend is not merely to go beyond the spatiotemporal limits of ordinary experience.
+Transcendence is also a mode of ascending above the limits of ordinary experience.

-Marcel also explains that the exigency of transcendence is intrinsic to human experience.
-Transcendence does not imply a state of being beyond all experience.
+The exigency of transcendence is intrinsic to human experience.
+Transcendence does not imply a state of going beyond all experience.
 To the contrary, the transcendent is capable of being experienced.
 If the transcendent were beyond all experience, then it could be thought or felt.

-According to Marcel, truth is only a single aspect of reality, and is not the whole of reality.
-Truth may emerge from reality, but reality is more than truth.
+Truth is only a single aspect of reality, and is not the whole of reality.
+It may emerge from reality, but reality is more than truth.
 The fulfillment of truth, or the totality of all truths, may produce an inclusive reality.
-The universe may realize itself in the fulfillment of truth.
-However, the universe may also include things which are lacking in truth.
-Truth is both immanent and transcendent.
+The universe may reveal its reality in the fulfillment of truth.
+However, the universe may also include things that are lacking in truth.

-Marcel also argues that philosophic thought is reflective in that it may not onle be concerned with the nature of human existence but may also be concerned with evaluating its own mode of being concerned with the nature of human existence.
-Reflection may be a process of recalling or reexamining our past experiences in order to understand them.
+Philosophic thought is reflective, not only because it concerned with investigating the nature of human existence, but also because it is concerned with evaluating its own method of investigating the nature of human existence.
+Reflection may be a process of recalling or reexamining past experiences in order to better understand them.
 Reflection may transform experiences into concepts.

-Marcel describes contemplation as a mode of active perception which transcends the difference between subjectivity and objectivity.
-Contemplation is a mode of observation which transcends the difference between the inner world and the outer world.
-Contemplation is also a mode of participation in the being of whatever is contemplated.
+According to Marcel, contemplation is a mode of active perception that transcends the dichotomy between subjectivity and objectivity.
+It is a mode of observation which transcends the difference between the inner world and the outer world.
+It is also a mode of participation in the being of whatever is contemplated.
 Contemplation is an inward regrouping or ‘ingathering’ of mental resources.
 To contemplate is to gather one’s mental resources in the presence of whatever is being contemplated.

 Marcel distinguishes between faith and opinion by explaining that faith is a belief in something, while opinion is a belief which makes a claim about something.
 To have faith is not to believe that, but is to believe in.6 Faith may be a belief in a transcendent reality whose existence is a mystery.
 If we believe in something, then we place our faith in it, and thus we may be changed by faith, and faith may change our sense of our own being.

-According to marcel, freedom is the ability to act significantly.
+Freedom is defined by the ability to act significantly.
 Free acts are significant because they help to make us who we are as human beings.
 Freedom is not merely the ability to make arbitrary choices, because we are not free if everything which we can choose to do is insignificant.
 Freedom is the ability to make significant choices, and is given to us by God.

 1Gabriel Marcel, The Mystery of Being, Volume I: Reflection and Mystery (London: The Harvill Press, 1950), p.
 60.